 Use a specialist broker

-An insurance broker can help you negotiate with insurers and arrange cover, even if the risk of flooding is high.
+An insurance broker can help you negotiate with insurers and arrange cover, if your property is not eligible to be included within Flood Re.
 The British Insurance Brokers’ Association (BIBA) can help you locate an insurance broker who specialises in flood risk.

 Brokers don’t normally charge you a fee for their services – they get paid commission by the insurance company instead.